ForsbergPyschometrics/D3mirt/paper.md

 # Multidimensional item parameters

 The theoretical framework for DMIRT rests foremost on three assumptions [@Reckase:1985].
 Firstly, ability maps the probability monotonically, such that a higher level of ability implies a higher probability of answering an item correctly.
-Second, we wish to locate an item at a singular point at which it is possible to derive item characteristics for the multidimensional case.
-Thirdly, an item's maximum level of discrimination, i.e., its highest possible sensitivity score for measuring ability, is the best option for the singular point estimation.
-The most important parameter equations capturing the assumptions mentioned regarding DMIRT will be presented below.
+Second, we wish to locate an item at a singular point at which it is possible to derive item characteristics for the multidimensional case conceptually similar to the unidimensional case.
+Thirdly, an item's maximum level of discrimination, i.e., its highest possible capacity to separate respondents on level of ability, is the best option for the singular point estimation.
+The most important parameter equations regarding the assumptions just mentioned will be briefly presented below.

 Firstly, by using the discrimination score $a_i$ on item $i$ from the compensatory model, we can define the multidimensional discrimination index (MDISC) as follows.